 No matter how much you love your partner, they may be causing you pain—literally.
 A study in PLOS Medicine showed that partners of folks with depression were 19 percent more likely to suffer chronic pain, whether that's weakness, aches, or the chronic bugaboo that plagues more than 80 percent of us: lower back pain.

 Researchers at Monash University in Victoria, Australia, found that supportive partners of people with insomnia may be exacerbating things.
 Supportive actions—encouraging earlier bed times, later waking times, and other solutions—in fact put undue stress and pressure on their partner, making sleep even more elusive.
-If insomnia is plaguing you on a regular basis, learn the 11 doctor-approved secrets for falling asleep faster—tonight.

 It sounds nice: you and your partner going on a diet together, the two of your striving to life your best life.
 But according to a study in Eating Behaviors, when romantic couples try to diet together, one will succeed, and one will fall behind; the trailing individual in more likely to lose confidence and give up on the goal.
-When it comes time to adopting a diet, try swapping the carbs in your life out for the 10 healthiest carbs for maintaining a flat stomach.

 According to a study in JAMA Internal Medicine, having a partner can drastically improve your chances at quitting smoking—especially if that partner quits at the same time.
 The researchers found that 8 percent of individuals were able to quit smoking if their significant other was a smoker, 17 percent were able to were with a non-smoker, and a whopping 50 percent were able to quit if both tried to do so at the same time.

 They Increase Your Chances of Surviving A Bypass